brandond/stick/README.md

 Options:
-  --bucket TEXT       S3 Bucket hosting the repository.  [required] --prefix TEXT       Prefix within the S3 Bucket that repository objects are stored.  [default: simple] --profile TEXT      Use a specific profile from your credential file to access S3.
+  --bucket TEXT       S3 Bucket hosting the repository.  [required] --baseurl TEXT      Use an alternate base URL, instead of the S3 Bucket address.
+  --prefix TEXT       Prefix within the S3 Bucket that repository objects are stored.  [default: simple] --profile TEXT      Use a specific profile from your credential file to access S3.
   --skip-existing / --no-skip-existing